-Work with and support outside agencies when the school alone cannot meet the pupils' needs.
+To work with and support outside agencies when the school alone cannot meet the pupils' needs.
+Hadleigh Infants and Nursery school receives support from arrange of agencies including: Inclusion Partners, Speech and Language Therapy Service.

 Create a school environment where pupils can contribute to their own learning.
 This means encouraging relationships with adults in school where pupils feel safe to voice their opinions of their own needs, and carefully monitoring the progress of all pupils at regular intervals.
-Pupil participation is encouraged through school by wider opportunities such as school council, residential visits, school plays, sports teams and prefect responsibilities.
+Pupil participation is encouraged through school by wider opportunities such as school council, school plays.
+The class teacher helps to build a sense of belonging and respect.